 This London-based label launched just this year is based on an inspiring new business model that reinvests profits across a range of organisations that safeguard people and the planet.

 The collection is feminine and low maintenance.
-Expect basic pieces that are well made and will form the base of a stylish wardrobe.
-Relaxed silhouettes are its core alongside close-fit jersey staples and sumptuous knits.
-Design focus is on fit, fabric, and finesse.
+Expect well-made staples that will form the base of a stylish wardrobe.
+Relaxed silhouettes, alongside close-fit jersey staples and sumptuous knits.
 The garments are made in excellent manufacturing facilities in Bangladesh and Turkey, and the brand shares 90% of its distributed profits between charitable causes and those who make the collections happen.

-Yael’s beautiful brand repurposes vintage clothing, uses super sustainable materials and rescues deadstock fabrics to turn out clothes we want to wear in super speedy time.
+Yael’s beautiful brand repurposes vintage clothing, uses super sustainable materials and rescues deadstock fabrics to turn out clothes we want to wear.
 Go online and you can see the pictures of the people who make your clothes and how they’re made.

 Reformation’s ultimate mission: to make effortless silhouettes that celebrate the feminine figure.
 Expect extremely flattering and wearable dresses and separates, including denim and swimwear plus beautiful woven bags made from chromium-free and vegetable tanned leather.
 Yael has even branched out to wedding dresses.